 Once we place the permanent crown, the only thing left is dental implant maintenance.

-If you have questions about the dental implant process, please contact Rice Dentistry in Irvine today for an appointment with an Orange County implant dentist who can explain it in detail and give you a better idea about how the process will go for you.
+If you have questions about the dental implant process, please book an appointment at Rice Dentistry in Irvine today for an appointment with an Orange County implant dentist who can explain it in detail and give you a better idea about how the process will go for you.